petdance/bobby-tables/s/adodotnet.md

     }
 }
 ```
 **Note on `using`**: Objects which might hold onto resources (e.g. memory, or open database connections) need to be explicitly notified to release those resources.
-Objects indicate this by implementing the `IDisposable` interface; and wrapping the use of those objects in a `using` block will call the `IDisposable.Dispose` method once the block exits.
+Objects indicate this by implementing the `IDisposable` interface.
+Wrapping the use of those objects in a `using` block will call the `IDisposable.Dispose` method once the block exits.

 Example -- Return a single value
 ===